renuo/applications-setup-guide/ruby_on_rails/appsignal.md

 # AppSignal

-AppSignal is a service to monitor app performance, errors and aggregate logs.
+AppSignal is a service to record logs, monitor errors and performance.

+Recording logs works independently from the tech stack.
+So you should use AppSignal to record logs even if you don't use Rails.
+Choose the "JavaScript" option on the AppSignal page in that case.

+Now follows the guide to setup AppSignal for Rails.

 * Add the following gem to your Gemfile: